dreamer/boxtron/README.md

 ## Known issues

-As of June/July 2019 you are likely to encounter one of these bugs:
+As of August 2019 you are likely to encounter one of these bugs:

 * Steam Overlay causes [visual glitch](https://github.com/dreamer/boxtron/issues/8).
 DOSBox issue, fixed in 0.74-3.
 * Mouse [cursor issues](https://github.com/dreamer/boxtron/issues/7) in Gnome 3.30.
 Gnome issue, fixed in 3.32.